 Muay Thai has been more evident than most people would realize.
 During the 70s, 80s, and 90s, Bruce Lee and Chuck Norris turned everyone’s attention to Kung Fu and Karate.
-And soon enough, there were as many Karate dojos as there were Burger Kings across the world.
+And soon enough, there were as many Karate dojos as there were Burger Kings franchises across the world.
 Muay Thai was living under a big shadow.
 However, with a little bit of research you will remember Muay Thai from:

-- Kickboxer – Van Damme fought a Muay Thai Boxer who cheated by throwing sand in his eyes and forcing him to fight with his eyes closed.
+- Kickboxer– Van Damme fought a Muay Thai Boxer who cheated by throwing sand in his eyes and forcing him to fight with his eyes closed.

-- Salt – Angelina Jolie was a highly trained government agent and very skilled in Muay Thai techniques throughout the movie fight scenes.
+- Salt– Angelina Jolie was a highly trained government agent and very skilled in Muay Thai techniques throughout the movie fight scenes.

 - OngBak Trilogy – Professional Muay Thai fighter and superstar Tony Jaa performs in a historical movie series of Muay Thai in Thailand

-- The Marine 2 – IN this movie a Marine shows his Muay Thai skills while fighting for his life
+- The Marine 2 – In this movie a Marine shows his Muay Thai skills while fighting for his life

 - UFC 3 – Roland Payne, a Muay Thai fighter weho fought Hugo Duarte, was at the time mistaken for a kickboxer.